Retrocalcaneal Bursitis: When Is Achilles Tendinitis Not Achilles Tendinitis?

 The primary complaint is pain localized at the very back of the heel.
 You might notice the discomfort intensifies during specific activities.

-- Tip-toeing or hopping: These movements put maximum load on the heel structures.
+- Tip-toeing or hopping: These movements put maximum load on the heel structures as the Achilles tendon is maximally shortened in this position while high load is going through it.

 - Running uphill: This forces the ankle into a deep stretch, compressing the bursa.